All staff in school are aware that children can abuse other children, we refer to this as child on child abuse.

 · initiation/hazing type violence and rituals, this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element.

-All Beeston Primary school staff are trained in our settings policy and procedures with regards to peer on peer abuse.
+All Beeston Primary school staff are trained in our settings policy and procedures with regards to child on child abuse.
 They understand the important role they have to play in preventing it and responding where they believe a child may be at risk from it.

-We will actively seek to raise awareness of and prevent all forms of peer on peer abuse by:
+We will actively seek to raise awareness of and prevent all forms of child on child abuse by:

 · educating all governors, its senior leadership team, staff, pupils and parents about this issue;

-· educating children about the nature and prevalence of peer on peer abuse, positive, responsible and safe use of social media, and the indisputable facts about consent, via the curriculum;
+· educating children about the nature and prevalence of child on child abuse, positive, responsible and safe use of social media, and the indisputable facts about consent, via the curriculum;

 · engaging parents on these issues;